dconstruct-tech/dash-sdk/docs/dash-pack/dash-xplorer.md

 ---

 ## **2.4 Quick Start**
 The following section will detail the basic steps needed to generate a point cloud for further processing.
-Additional features offered by *d.ASH Xplorer* are listed in the following sections.
+Additional features offered by *d.ASH Xplorer* are listed in the subsequent sections.

 1. Login to *d.ASH Xplorer*
 	![d.ASH Xplorer Login Window](img/UpdatedUI/QuickStart/1-dash-xplorer-login.png)